MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ## Open positions

-We are considering applicants for the following positions:
+We are considering applicants for projects in the following general areas:

 ### Deciphering the glacial and deglacial history of the upper Mississippi valley